-The Conseil Jeunesse present Crescendo, the first provincial performing arts competition, organized in partnership with B.C.’s Francophone School Discrict (CSF).
-This competition shined light on the artistic talents of young French-speaking British Columbians and the provincial finals took place, for the first time, on Saturday, March 25th 2017 in Vancouver.
-Crescendo is coming back for a second edition…more information to come !
+The Conseil Jeunesse present Crescendo, the first provincial performing arts show, organized in partnership with B.C.’s Francophone School Discrict (CSF).
+This competition shined light on the artistic talents of young French-speaking British Columbians and the provincial show took place, for the second time, on Sunday, February 11th 2018 in Vancouver.

 Have any questions?
 Contact us by email at firstname.lastname@example.org !

 – Promote the artistic talents of CSF students to a broader community;

 – Allow students to meet others with similar interests;

 – Promote the use of French in an extracurricular setting;

 – Promote the development and practice of cultural and artistic activities in French for high school students.

 Join us on Sunday the 11th of February 2018 as the students of the Conseil Scolaire Francophone will surprise you with their incredible talents.
 Between the age of 12 and 17, they come from every corner of British Columbia to show you what they can do!
 Classic, pop or rock music, drama, dance… There will be something for every taste.